krahets/hello-algo/en/docs/chapter_backtracking/backtracking_algorithm.md

 !!! tip

-    The concepts of problem, solution, state, etc. are universal and are involved in divide-and-conquer, backtracking, dynamic programming, greedy and other algorithms.
+    The concepts of problem, solution, state, etc. are universal and appear in divide-and-conquer, backtracking, dynamic programming, greedy algorithms, and others.

 ## Advantages and Limitations